gupta-seema/AI-Driven-Software-Development-Lifecycle-Simulation/README.md

 1. Python 3.8 or higher.
 2. OpenAI API Key (replace the placeholder in the code with your actual key).
+OpenAI API Key (The OpenAI API key mentioned in the code is just an example.
+Please replace it with your own valid API key from OpenAI).
 3. Install the required Python libraries:

    ```bash